Prometheus-X-association/edge-computing/kubernetes/test/README.md

   where REST-API entrypoints are served by a standalone API component.

-- **Level 6**: Create test Kubernetes setup where the API endpoints are served by an internal component connected to the designed PTX K8s controller based on the same OpenAPI specification.
+- **Level 6**: Create test Kubernetes setup where the API endpoints are served by an internal component connected to the designed PTX K8s operator based on the same OpenAPI specification.

 > [!IMPORTANT]